lmacken/quantumrandom/README.rst

 with their JSON API and provides a ``qrandom`` command-line tool, a Python API, and a /dev/qrandom character device.

+:warning: Due to the lack of an SSL/TLS interface at the moment, all data is sent over the wire in clear text.

 Installing
 ----------